MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/live-create-new-title-partner.md

 ms.localizationpriority: medium
 ---

-# Create an app and publish it for testing, for Managed Partners
+# Creating an app and publishing it for testing, for Managed Partners

 ## Introduction